 Now, HubSpot doesn’t want to create a new contact record just because Dwight’s email address changed.
 Doing so would mean that we wouldn’t associate any of the activity (visits, submissions, etc.) that occurred prior to requesting the demo.

 By using the cookie to de-duplicate the identities, HubSpot can group all of Dwight’s historical activity under one record.
 In the example above, and in many cases, this behavior is exactly what we’d want.

 Best practices for preventing lead merging

-First, tell salespeople and VARs to always use an incognito browser window or clear their cookies when submitting forms on behalf of prospects and customers.
+First, tell salespeople and partners to always use an incognito browser window or clear their cookies when submitting forms on behalf of prospects and customers.
 If they’ll listen, great!
-Unfortunately, this won’t work for people outside of your organization (e.g., the Dwight, Jim, Pam scenario), but I’ve found the biggest offenders are inhouse.
+Unfortunately, this won’t work for people outside of your organization (e.g., the Dwight, Jim, Pam scenario), but I’ve found the biggest offenders are in-house.

 HubSpot also has a built-in way for you to disable cookie tracking on a form-by-form basis.
 If you have a form where you know that one person will be making multiple submissions on behalf of others, you can disable that functionality:

 Be the first to hear when Mastering HubSpot is released!